New York City begins reopening as coronavirus infection rate hits new low

-NEW YORK (Reuters) - Exactly 100 days after the first coronavirus case was confirmed in New York City, some workers began returning to jobs on Monday in a first phase of reopening from a citywide shutdown to battle the epidemic that killed nearly 22,000 of its residents.
+NEW YORK, June 8 (Reuters) - Exactly 100 days after the first coronavirus case was confirmed in New York City, some workers began returning to jobs on Monday in a first phase of reopening from a citywide shutdown to battle the epidemic that killed nearly 22,000 of its residents.

 People who had been staying home for months boarded subways and buses as the most populous U.S. city began a hopeful journey toward economic recovery.